Christmas Pageant | Dec. 24, 10 a.m.

 Alternative Gift-Giving Market

 Gifts of Grace provides an alternative Christmas gift-giving market to support those less fortunate in our community.
-Sixteen local agencies will participate to make a difference in people’s lives.
+Sixteen local agencies will participated to make a difference in people’s lives.

 Your gifts will contribute to food, clothing, shelter, medical care, disaster relief, and opportunities for independence for those people served by these agencies.